Drug Evaluation Committee 2009-27 Positioning of "Reporting" in Clinical Trial Review Committee (Part 2)

 Question

-We would like to ask your opinion on the position of "Reporting" in a Clinical Trial Review Committee.
+We would like to ask your opinion on the position of "report" in a Clinical Trial Review Committee.

 Question 1

 According to Article 28 of the GCP, the mission of a clinical trial review committee is to deliberate and evaluate a clinical trial from ethical and scientific perspectives (ethical, scientific and medical/pharmacological).
-Administrative matters (e.g., changes in the organization or structure of the sponsor, changes in the name or department of the medical institution, changes in the location or telephone number of the medical institution or sponsor, changes in the title of the principal investigator, changes in monitors) are not considered appropriate items for the Trial Review Committee to discuss and evaluate from an ethical and scientific perspective.
-What do you think?
+Administrative matters (e.g., changes in the organization or structure of the sponsor, changes in the name or department of the Investigator Site, changes in the location or telephone number of the Investigator Site or sponsor, changes in the title of the principal investigator, changes in monitors) are not considered appropriate items for the Trial Review Committee to discuss and evaluate from ethical and scientific perspectives.
+It is difficult to think that these items are appropriate to be discussed and evaluated by a clinical trial review committee from ethical and scientific viewpoints, but what do you think?

 Question 2